wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-tyk-oas.md

 The configuration above is a complete and valid Tyk OAS API Definition that you can import into Tyk to try out the mock response middleware.

 ## Automatically configuring the middleware from the OpenAPI Document
-You can direct Tyk to configure the Mock Response middleware automatically from the examples and schema [defined](#example-responses-in-openapi-specification) in the OpenAPI description by enabling the middleware for an endpoint and configuring the `fromOASExamples` object wiithin that.
+You can direct Tyk to configure the Mock Response middleware automatically from the examples and schema [defined](#example-responses-in-openapi-specification) in the OpenAPI description.
+This is can be done by enabling the middleware for an endpoint and configuring the `fromOASExamples` object within that.

 The middleware (`mockResponse`) can be added to the `operations` section of the Tyk OAS Extension (`x-tyk-api-gateway`) in your Tyk OAS API Definition for the appropriate `operationId` (as configured in the `paths` section of your OpenAPI Document).